-But Christ our boethos and prostates is translated “champion and defender.”
+Eve as boethos is translated helper, Phoebe as prostatis is translated helper.
+But Christ our boethos and prostates get translated “champion and defender.”

 2) Hesuchia is translated, when referring to the church, as “live peaceful and quiet (hesuchia) lives” (1 Tim 2:2).
 When it refers to men, as “settle down (2 Thess 3:12).
 When it refers to women, it is translated as “Let a woman learn in silence (hesuchia) (1 Tim 2:11).

 3) Chayil is translated, when referring to men, as ““..mighty men of valor (chayil)” (Nehemiah 11:14).
 In Proverbs 31:10 it refers to a woman, and is translated as “A good/ noble/ virtuous’ (chayil) wife, who can find her.”
-When it refers to Boaz (Rth 2:1), he is a man of wealth, but when it refers to Ruth (Rth 3:11) she is a virtuous woman.
+When it refers to Boaz (Ruth 2:1), he is a man of wealth, but when it refers to Ruth (Ruth 3:11) she is a virtuous woman.

 4) Junias was said to be “outstanding among the apostles.”
 (Rom 16:7) It was translated that way for hundreds of years.
 But this outstanding apostle was actually named Junia.
 She was made male because translators did not want an outstanding female apostle.

 As such, so-called Christian feminist interpreters could certainly help us with more accurate translations.
-The body of Christ need each other, and where the translators, through all ages, conformed to the male-centered spirit of their age instead of to truth, people from another world view could certainly help to correct the mistakes.
+The body of Christ needs each other.
+Where the translators, through all ages, conformed to the male-centered spirit of their age instead of to truth, people whose world view notices passages which were translated unjustly could certainly help to correct the mistakes.